jkasanjian/image-compressor/images/Description.md

-Place png images to be compressed here.
+Place png images to be compressed in tthis directory.

-Program will place compressed image files here.
+Program will place compressed image files in this directory.